dmcg/gilded-rose-tdd/REFACTORING.md

 - Now we've changed from 'do this' to 'I want a'
 - Inline and make a single expresssion - again making more 'I want a'
 - Should we include the return type?
 Again an opportunity to express something.
 In this case the single expression is complicated enough to include it.
+- `fun dslContext` could be communicating better, rename to `toDslContext`
 - Now `toDslContext` is also saying 'do this' - assign to a var, use it - Two statements.
 - We can remove one by inlining `dataSource`
 - But now the ordering is wrong, we have to know that `hikariDataSourceFor` is evaluated first